Kinshasa: Systematic torture, detention conditions, and crackdowns on political opposition

-Security forces also engaged in systemic torture and abuse.
 In June and July 1997, detainees in military prisons at Kokolo and Tshatshi camps suffered ill-treatment that led to numerous deaths from torture, disease, and medical neglect.
-Reports from late 1997 indicate that at least 24 wounded former members of the Rwandan Armed Forces (Forces Armées Rwandaises, ex-FAR) soldiers disappeared after being transferred from hospitals to military camps, where they were subjected to threats and degrading treatment.
-The militarization of Kinshasa's public life continued under the new regime.
-Units of the Congolese Air Force (Force Aérienne Congolaise, FAC) and the RPA, particularly the young child soldiers known as Kadogo, imposed harsh disciplinary measures on civilians, including public floggings and whippings with the chicotte, a "leather-thonged whipping device".
+Reports from late 1997 indicate that at least 24 wounded former members of the Rwandan Armed Forces (Forces Armées Rwandaises, ex-FAR) disappeared after being transferred from hospitals to military camps, where they were subjected to threats and degrading treatment, while the militarization of Kinshasa's public life continued under the new regime, as units of the Congolese Air Force (Force Aérienne Congolaise, FAC) and the RPA, particularly the young child soldiers known as Kadogo, imposed harsh disciplinary measures on civilians, including public floggings and whippings with the chicotte, a "leather-thonged whipping device".
 These punishments often resulted in severe internal injuries and deaths due to internal bleeding.

-Beginning in June 1997, the new authorities ordered ex-FAZ to undergo political re-education at Kitona military base in Bas-Congo (now Kongo Central).
-In their absence, soldiers from the newly formed FAC and the RPA occupied military camps in Kinshasa, including CETA and Tshatshi, where they raped large numbers of women and girls, many of whom were family members of ex-FAZ soldiers.
+Beginning in June 1997, the new authorities ordered ex-FAZ to undergo political re-education at Kitona military base in Bas-Congo (now Kongo Central), and in their absence, soldiers from the newly formed FAC and RPA occupied military camps in Kinshasa, including CETA and Tshatshi, where they raped large numbers of women and girls, many of whom were family members of ex-FAZ soldiers.
 Victims were often subjected to sexual slavery and forced domestic labor.
-At Kokolo military camp, similar atrocities occurred, including gang rapes and the random abduction and assault of women in nearby neighborhoods.
-At a location known as "Camp Américain", particularly brutal crimes were reported, including the case of a girl who was gang-raped, tortured, and had hot wax poured over her genitals.
-Violence against women extended beyond military compounds.
-Numerous reports from the period indicate that FAC and RPA soldiers carried out systematic sexual violence across Kinshasa, including against sex workers and women detained arbitrarily.
+At Kokolo Military Camp, similar atrocities happened, including gang rapes and the random abduction and assault of women in nearby quartiers, while at a location known as "Camp Américain", ferocious crimes were reported, such as the case of a girl who was gang-raped, tortured, and had hot wax poured over her genitals.
+Violence against women extended outside military compounds, as numerous reports from the period reveal that FAC and RPA soldiers carried out systematic sexual violence across Kinshasa, including against sex workers and women detained arbitrarily.

-Political repression under Kabila's new government intensified after the prohibition of political party activity.
 Opposition activists and their families were frequently subjected to harassment, arbitrary arrest, and torture.
 Women related to political figures were especially vulnerable to sexual violence during state crackdowns.
 Activists from major opposition parties such as the Parti Lumumbiste Unifié (PALU), Union pour la Démocratie et le Progrès Social (UDPS), and the Front pour la Survie de la Démocratie au Congo (FSDC) were frequent targets.
 In July 1997, FAC and RPA soldiers killed between one and four PALU members during a protest crackdown and injured several others.
 The residence of PALU leader Antoine Gizenga was ransacked, resulting in the death of an activist and the severe beating of six more.
 Documented cases of torture and rape continued into 1998.
 Notably, on 10 December 1997, two sisters of the FSDC president were gang-raped by FAC and RPA personnel.
-The FSDC leader himself, a former Mobutu loyalist, was arrested in February 1998 and subjected to torture while detained in both the central prison and the Mikonga military training facility.
+The FSDC leader himself, a former Mobutu loyalist, was arrested in February 1998 and subjected to torture while detained in the central prison and the Mikonga military training facility.